-Alpha Phi Sigma achieved ACTIVE standing per the university's Chapter Standards program.
-Active standing demonstrates a notable level of chapter involvement and denotes excellence in chapter leadership and member engagement.
+Alpha Phi Sigma achieved BRONZE standing per the university's Chapter Standards program.
+Bronze standing demonstrates a notable level of chapter involvement and denotes excellence in chapter leadership and member engagement.

 Campus leadership opportunities are a great way to meet other students, alumni, and faculty at the university while also developing skills in the areas of:

 - Critical thinking and reflection

 The Office of Student and Alumni Affairs is always looking for people to get involved and be campus leaders, including chapter officers, who lead student organizations like this one.
 If you’re interested in being a campus leader and chapter officer, please email [email protected] to ask if there are chapter officer openings for this organization!

 Eligible students will receive an invitation during the months of February and August.
 If you believe you are eligible and do not receive an invitation, email [email protected].
 We will not accept applications outside the membership drive timeframe.

 - Active student (completed at least one course in the past 12 months)